 - Research to better understand the relationship between drinking water, health, and the environment

-The CDPH Division of Drinking Water and Environmental Management provided information about the public water systems in the state, which was essential to the tool's development; facilitates relationship-building with water systems and other key stakeholders; and provides guidance and support in the tool's implementation.
+- The former CDPH Division of Drinking Water and Environmental Management provided information about the public water systems in the state, which was essential to the tool's development; facilitated relationship-building with water systems and other key stakeholders; and provided guidance and support in the tool's implementation.

-The UC Davis Information Center for the Environment (ICE) conducts outreach to water systems, pre-populates the tool with boundaries obtained from various sources, and provides software development support and guidance.
+- The UC Davis Information Center for the Environment (ICE) conducted outreach to water systems, pre-populated the tool with boundaries obtained from various sources, and provided software development support and guidance.

 - FAQs - View our Frequently Asked Questions to learn more about the tool